Definitions of terms commonly used by the League of Women Voters

 Orientation – Information to help members understand the purpose of the League, its policies, and how it does business.
 Leagues hold new member orientations for the above purpose.

-PMP (per member payment) - The amount local Leagues pay per member to state and national Leagues to support the League’s work on those levels.
+PMP - Acronum for Per Member Payment. the amount local Leagues pay per member to state and national Leagues to support the League’s work on those levels.
 The amount of the PMP is determined by convention vote.

 Portfolio – The specific area of responsibility of a board or off-board member.

-Position – A written statement of the point of view of a League.
-The position is formulated after study and consensus or concurrence.
-Positions are the basis for League advocacy.
-Without position or a principle on which to base action, the League does not have authority to advocate.
+Position – A written statement of the point of view of a League on a public or government issue.
+The position is formulated after objective member study and agreement by consensus or concurrence.
+Positions are the basis for League action, i.e. advocacy for or opposition to legislation or public policy.
+Without position or a principle on which to base action, the League does not have authority to take action.

-Study – The process by which members at all three levels of League learn about an issue adopted for study.
-The League assigns study items to a committee whose responsibility is to research the topic, define the issues, produce study/background material, propose the consensus questions to the appropriate board, provide study consensus materials to local Leagues, consolidate member responses to consensus questions, and propose a position to the appropriate board of directors.
+Study – The process by which members of a League learn about an issue adopted as part of its Program.
+The League assigns study items to a committee whose responsibility is to research the topic, define the issues, produce study/background material, propose the consensus questions to the appropriate board, provide study consensus materials to local Leagues, consolidate member responses to consensus questions, and propose a position to the League's board of directors.
 The study committee and the relevant board have the responsibility to ensure that the League study upholds the League’s commitment to objective research and definition of the issues and that the consensus/concurrence of members on study issues is accurately reflected in the position statement.